Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

                         SSH: Disable pseudo-terminal allocation.
   -H, --hostname HOSTNAME
                         SSH: Hostname.
-  --identity IDENTITY   SSH: Selects a file from which the identity (private
+  --identity IDENTITY   SSH: File from which the identity (private key) for
-                        key) for public key authentication is read.
-You can also specify a public key file to use the corresponding private key that is loaded in ssh- agent(1) when the private key file is not present locally.
-The default is `~/.ssh/id_dsa`,
+                        public key authentication is read.
+You can also specify a public key file to use the corresponding private key that is loaded in ssh-agent(1) when the private key file is not present locally.
+The default is `~/.ssh/id_dsa`, `~/.ssh/id_ecdsa`,
-                        `~/.ssh/id_ecdsa`, `~/.ssh/id_ecdsa_sk`,
+                        `~/.ssh/id_ecdsa_sk`, `~/.ssh/id_ed25519`,
-                        `~/.ssh/id_ed25519`, `~/.ssh/id_ed25519_sk` and
+                        `~/.ssh/id_ed25519_sk` and `~/.ssh/id_rsa`.
+Identity
-                        `~/.ssh/id_rsa`.
-Identity files may also be specified on a per-host basis in the configuration file.
-It is possible to have multiple --identity options (and multiple identities specified in configuration files).
+                        files may also be specified on a per-host basis in the configuration file.
+It is possible to have multiple --identity options (and multiple identities specified
-                        If no certificates have been explicitly specified by the CertificateFile directive, ssh will also try to load certificate information from the filename
+                        in configuration files).
+If no certificates have been explicitly specified by the CertificateFile directive,
-                        obtained by appending `-cert.pub` to identity
+                        ssh will also try to load certificate information from the filename obtained by appending `-cert.pub` to identity filenames.
-                        filenames.
   --ipv4                SSH: Forces ssh to use IPv4 addresses only.
   --ipv6                SSH: Forces ssh to use IPv6 addresses only.
   -p, --password PASSWORD